mbertucci47/keytheorems/README.md

 Most of the code is a direct translation from `thmtools` but a few things are changed:
-- The only backend supported is `amsthm`, and it is loaded by the package.
+- The only backend supported is amsthm, and it is loaded by the package.
 As I understand it, [`ntheorem`](https://www.ctan.org/pkg/ntheorem) has quite a few bugs and no active development, and if you're just using the kernel `\newtheorem` then you don't need a package like this.
 - Theorem hooks use the kernel hooks.
-Thus unlike the `prefoot` and `postfoot` hooks of `thmtools`, all code chunks are added to hooks in the order declared (unless given a distinct label; then the chunks are reversed).
+Thus unlike the `prefoot` and `postfoot` hooks of thmtools, all code chunks are added to hooks in the order declared (unless given a distinct label; then the chunks are reversed).
 The order of generic/specific hooks remains the same.
 Furthermore, the command for adding to theorem hooks is `\addtotheoremhook{<hook name>}{<theorem name>}`.
-- `thmtools` changes some style settings to be default that are different from amsthm defaults, but only if a custom style is called.
+- thmtools changes some style settings to be default that are different from amsthm defaults, but only if a custom style is called.
 Example:
   ```tex
   \declaretheoremstyle[spaceabove=20pt]{mythmsty}